Over three million people are injured in accidents in the UK each year. There are a number of ways you can be injured, including:

 The amounts awarded as compensation in nationwide injury claims cannot be guaranteed.
-They vary depending on the nature of the injury and a range of other factors such as the age of person who was injured and whether the injury affects their lifestyle or career on an ongoing basis.
+It varies depending on the nature of the injury and a range of other factors such as the age of person who was injured and if the injury affects their lifestyle or career on an ongoing basis.

 Minor injuries such as cuts and bruises are worth relatively little, although the compensation tends to be more if they result in permanent scarring.
 Larger amounts of compensation are awarded for more severe injuries, such as those involving the back or the brain.

-Agnes Collier, who suffered spinal injuries in a road traffic injury, was awarded compensation of £23 million in 2012.
-It is not possible to accurately determine the average amount of compensation awarded in the UK because many compensation claims are settled before they get to court, but it is thought to be in the range of £5,000 to £7,000.
+It is not possible to accurately determine the average amount of compensation awarded in the UK because many compensation claims are settled before they get to court.
+However, it is thought to be in the range of £5,000 to £7,000.

-Using a nationwide injury claims specialist such as Accident Advice Helpline increase your chances of getting the full amount of compensation that you deserve.
+Using a nationwide injury claims specialist such as Accident Advice Helpline increases your chances of getting the full amount of compensation that you deserve.

 Most claims are dealt with by telephone.
-You will not usually be required to attend any meetings and do not usually have to appear in court, but you may be required to attend a medical assessment to determine the level of your injuries.
+You will not usually be required to attend any meetings and do not usually have to appear in court.
+However, you may be required to attend a medical assessment to determine the level of your injuries.

-Accident Advice Helpline has been helping people with nationwide injury claims for over ten years.
-Its patron is TV presenter and consumer champion Esther Rantzen.
-You can call us free on 0800 689 0500 – to speak to one of our friendly staff members, 24 hours a day, seven days a week.
+Accident Advice Helpline has been helping people with nationwide injury claims since the year 2000.
+Our patron is TV presenter and consumer champion Dame Esther Rantzen.
+You can call us on 0800 689 0500 (landline) or 0333 500 0993 from your mobile phone to speak to one of our friendly advisers.
+Our initial advice is free.

 Date Published: 9th June 2013